dashpay/platform/packages/js-dash-sdk/docs/platform/identities/get.md

 **Usage**: `client.platform.identities.get(identityId)`
-**Description**: This method will allow you to fetch back an identity from it's id.
+**Description**: This method will allow you to fetch back an identity from its id.

 Parameters: